retypeapp/retype/components/alert.md

 This is a `dark` alert.
 !!!

-!!!cloak Cloak
+!!!ghost Ghost
-This is a `cloak` alert.
+This is a `ghost` alert.
 !!!

 !!!contrast Contrast